Suharto: Power struggle

 The army arrested 15 cabinet ministers and forced Sukarno to appoint a new cabinet consisting of Suharto supporters.
 The army arrested pro-Sukarno and pro-communist members of the MPRS (parliament), and Suharto replaced chiefs of the navy, air force, and the police force with his supporters, who then began an extensive purge within each service.
 In June 1966, the now-purged parliament passed 24 resolutions including the banning of Marxism–Leninism, ratifying the Supersemar, and stripping Sukarno of his title of President for Life.
+Crucially, it also resolved that if Sukarno were unable to carry out his duties, the holder of the Supersemar—Suharto—would become acting president.
 Against the wishes of Sukarno, the government ended the Konfrontasi with Malaysia and rejoined the United Nations (Sukarno had removed Indonesia from the UN in the previous year).
 Suharto did not seek Sukarno's outright removal at this MPRS session due to the remaining support for the president among some elements of the armed forces.
-By January 1967, Suharto felt confident that he had removed all significant support for Sukarno within the armed forces, and the MPRS decided to hold another session to impeach Sukarno.
-On 22 February 1967, Sukarno announced he would resign from the presidency, and on 12 March, the MPRS session stripped him of his remaining power and named Suharto acting president.
+By January 1967, Suharto felt confident that he had removed all significant support for Sukarno within the armed forces.
+After Sukarno gave his version of events, the MPRS concluded that he had been derelict in his duties and decided to hold another session to impeach him.
+On 20 February 1967, facing an increasingly untenable situation, Sukarno announced he would resign from the presidency.
+Later, the MPRS session stripped him of his remaining power on 12 March and named Suharto acting president.
 Sukarno was placed under house arrest in Bogor Palace; little more was heard from him, and he died in June 1970.
-On 27 March 1968, the MPRS appointed Suharto for the first of his five-year terms as president.
+On 27 March 1968, the MPRS elected Suharto for a full five-year term as president.

-The "New Order" (1967–1998)
+New Order (1967–1998)

 Ideology

-Suharto promoted his "New Order", as opposed to Sukarno's "Old Order", as a society based on the Pancasila ideology.
-After initially being careful not to offend sensitivities of Islamic scholars who feared Pancasila might develop into a quasi-religious cult, Suharto secured a parliamentary resolution in 1983 which obliged all organisations in Indonesia to adhere to Pancasila as a fundamental principle.
+Suharto promoted his "New Order," as opposed to Sukarno's "Old Order," as a society based on the Pancasila ideology.
+After initially being careful not to offend sensitivities of Islamic scholars who feared Pancasila might develop into a quasi-religious cult, Suharto secured a parliamentary resolution in 1983 which obliged all organizations in Indonesia to adhere to Pancasila as a fundamental principle.
 He also instituted mandatory Pancasila training programs for all Indonesians, from primary school students to office workers.
-In practice, however, the vagueness of Pancasila was exploited by Suharto's government to justify their actions and to condemn their opponents as "anti-Pancasila".
+In practice, however, the vagueness of Pancasila was exploited by Suharto's government to justify their actions and to condemn their opponents as "anti-Pancasila."
 The New Order also implemented the Dwifungsi ("Dual Function") policy which enabled the military to have an active role in all levels of the Indonesian government, economy, and society.